yljos/dwl/README.md

 When dwl is run with no arguments, it will launch the server and begin handling any shortcuts configured in `config.h`.
 There is no status bar or other decoration initially; these are instead clients that can be run within the Wayland session.
-Do note that the default background color is black.
+Do note that the default background color is grey.
 This can be modified in `config.h`.

 If you would like to run a script or command automatically at startup, you can